 A successful event doesn't start with the fireworks finale.
-Behind every exciting, funfilled event is a well-run business, complete with paperwork, planning meetings, legal obligations to be met, and partnerships to be built.
-Reputations are often based farmore upon the business side of your event than on who your headline entertainers are.
+Behind every exciting, fun-filled event is a well-run business, complete with paperwork, planning meetings, legal obligations to be met, and partnerships to be built.
+Reputations are often based far-more upon the business side of your event than on who your headline entertainers are.
 We'll teach you what you need to be thinking about.

-Arriving at the Bottom-Line: Event Budgeting and Budget Management

-Every time there's a good idea, someone brings up the budget!
-A realistic and informed budget can set the stage for a less stressful and more profitable event.
+Arriving at the Bottom-Line: Event Budgeting and Budget Management budget can set the stage for a less stressful and more profitable event.
 We'll teach you how to create and use a budget to guide your success.